over-da-rainbow/over-da-rainbow.github.io/index.md

 ## User Guide

+#### This section provides a crash course on using our application to the full extent of its capabilities...

 Upon arriving at our site, users will be presented with this screen:

 ### New User Landing page